SleepyLili/tlapbot/README.md

 use the new prefix instead.)

 Tlapbot also automatically adds a command for each redeem in the redeems file.
-### Passive mode
-Tlapbot can also be run in passive mode.
-In passive mode, no redeems will be available, and Tlapbot will not send any messages.

-However, it will still give points to viewers, and track username changes.

-The Tlapbot dashboard will display a passive mode disclaimer instead of redeems.

 ### Tlapbot dashboard
 Tlapbot dashboard is a standalone page available at `/dashboard`, made to be easily viewable as an owncast external action.
 The Tlapbot dashboard shows all redeems and active counters.